“Are there any questions?”

 The gruff veteran nodded, and she activated a Shunshin.
 Directing it out the window and toward the Shinobi HQ, she released it.

 Naruto stared at the spot the Kunoichi had just been occupying for a few moments, processing everything he’d heard.
-He had never read, in the entirety of the Daimyo Royal Library, anything about a stone that gave Kekkai Genkai.
-He was doubtful such a thing even existed, but perhaps it did…
+In the entirety of the Daimyō Royal Library, he had never read anything about a stone that gave Kekkai Genkai.
+He was doubtful such a thing even existed, but perhaps it did.

 “Class is dismissed, I’m assuming you all know where the break room is.
 If you don’t, too bad.
 Go have lunch, and I’ll come to pick you up in thirty minutes.”